karthiknara/ContextCraft/README.md

 ## Contact

-For questions and support, please contact [kn568@dragons.drexel.edu](mailto:kn568@dragons.drexel.edu).
+For questions and support, please contact [Karthik Narasimhan](mailto:kn568@dragons.drexel.edu).

 ## Acknowledgments

 - Hat tip to anyone whose code was used
 - Inspiration
 - etc